Water and plants

 Natural vegetation stabilises water flow and helps to stop soil erosion, prevent high levels of salt (salination) and land degradation (desertification).

-Kew’s restoration of the huarango tree (Prosopis limensis) and other native vegetation in Peru is helping to stabilise the water table which is vital for supporting local communities and safeguarding habitats in the region, as forest areas have provided local people with their livelihoods for at least 4,000 years.
+Kew’s restoration of the huarango tree (Prosopis limensis) and other native vegetation in Peru is helping to stabilise the water table.
+This is vital for supporting local communities and safeguarding habitats in the region as forest areas have provided local people with their livelihoods for at least 4,000 years.
 Without them, the lives of over 680,000 people would be affected.

 Adopt a seed for just £25